-In addition to shrines, temples, and castles, Japan is also home to a number of fascinating historic sites.
-For example, a national treasure teahouse and an ancient burial mound that has become a World Heritage site.
+In addition to shrines, temples, and castles, Japan is also home to several fascinating historic sites.
+For example, a national treasure teahouse and an ancient burial mound have become World Heritage sites.
 Each of these places has the story of a historical figure who played a great role in that place.

 Joan Teahouse